 Hosted by the Digestive Health Group and MEP Pavel Poc (Czech Republic, S&D)

-The third European Digestive Health Summit will be held in the European Parliament, Room A1E-3 on Nov 28 from 13:00 to 15:00.
-In the context of food reformulation, the event will discuss the food systems and how processed food can be made healthier.
-This will be the third event run by the MEP Digestive Health Group.
-A light lunch will be provided.
+The third European Digestive Health Summit was held in the European Parliament, Room A1E-3 on Nov 28 from 13:00 to 15:00.
+In the context of food reformulation, the event discussed the food systems and how processed food can be made healthier.
+This was the third event run by the MEP Digestive Health Group.

 The Digestive Health Summit provides an annual platform for animated dialogue between scientists and policymakers on topical digestive health issues.
 This year’s event will focus on the reformulation of processed foods for better health.